-"How can I heal a sprained finger?
+"How can I heal a sprained finger?"

 Hey.
 I'm a 40-year-old male, play baseball on my company's team, and I think I sprained my finger at our game last week.
 It throbbed a bit at first, but by the end of the day it had swollen a lot and turned dark.
 What can I do to reduce swelling and get me back to normal?
 I'm really having problems typing and would like to get back to work ASAP.

 While it is tempting to write this off as a sprain, I would be worried that there is damage to structures that requires more specialized attention.
 For example, sometimes when fingers get bent very quickly in any direction, the tendons which are attached to the bones can pull a chunk of bone off.
 This type of fracture requires a special brace to be worn for several weeks.
 If you were my patient, I would want you to get the proper imaging to make sure that your finger is going to do okay.
 I suggest that you schedule an appointment with a hand specialist (a type of orthopedic surgeon).
 He or she can examine your finger and order the appropriate x-rays to look for any damage to your bones.
 The doctor can recommend a brace and even provide you with medications for pain if needed.
 In the mean time, you can ice it intermittently to help keep down thee swelling.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.